Topface/backpack/README.md

 useless metadata.
 Note that backpack does not overwrite files, it's not replacement for file system.
 Store only data that won't change if you don't want to waste disk space.

+## Production usage

+We use it in [Topface](http://topface.com/) as photo storage for more than 100 million photos.
+Backpack instances coordinated by [coordinators](https://github.com/Topface/backpack-coordinator) and organized into shards to provide high availability and better performance.

 ## Dependencies

 * [redis](htt://redis.io/) - redis to save meta information about stored files